-I have to start with a solid base of understanding in order to produce something interesting.
-I need to already be at least at the same level of the average listener; only then do I have a chance at pushing them beyond that level into unfamiliar ground.
+I have to start with a solid base of understanding.
+I need to already be at least at the same level of the average listener.
+Only then do I have a chance at pushing myself and that listner beyond that level into unfamiliar ground.

 For passion to translate to an interesting talk, I need to have done the work recently.
 You can tell when somebody is speaking about an idea that’s fresh in their mind.

-Another benefit of talking about recent completed work is that I've usually had time to recognize the things I could have done better.
-With perspective, I can integrate these lessons and edge cases into the talk.
+Another benefit of talking about recent completed work is that I’ve usually had time to recognize the things I could have done better.
+With perspective, I can integrate these lessons into the talk.

 Talks are entertainment, and with the right passion, familiarity, and freshness, I hope to produce something worth listening to.